Lauren Kate

 Lauren Kate (born March 21, 1981) is an American author of adult and young adult fiction.
-She has published fourteen novels and one novella.
+She has published fifteen novels, one novella, and several short stories.
 Her books have been translated into over thirty languages, have sold more than eleven million copies worldwide, and have spent combined months on the New York Times Best Seller list.

 Her titles include The Betrayal of Natalie Hargrove and Fallen, which reached number 1 on the New York Times Best Seller list for children's chapter books.
 Fallens sequel Torment entered the NYT Best Seller list at number 1.
 The sequels Passion and Rapture also reached the spot of NYT Best Seller No. 1.

 White Lights is Lauren Kate's fifteenth novel.
-It will be released in the US, UK, Germany, and Holland on June 9, 2026.
+It was released in the US, UK, Germany, and Holland on June 9, 2026.

 Biography

 Kate was raised in Dallas, Texas.
 At Emory College in Atlanta, she double-majored in French Literature and Creative Writing.
 She has a master's degree in fiction from the University of California, Davis.
 Between her degrees, Kate worked as an editor at HarperCollins in New York City.

 Kate has stated that experience of the "Old South" in the Atlanta area (she went to college at Emory) inspired her to set Fallen in a Civil War era academy.

 Kate married Jason Morphew, a poet and singer-songwriter, at the winery where Morphew worked in Esparto, CA, in 2009.
 The poet Joe Wenderoth officiated their wedding.
 Lauren and Jason have two children and live in Los Angeles.